samapriya/awesome-gee-community-datasets/docs/projects/veg_dry.md

 **Earth Engine App Code** https://code.earthengine.google.com/e6b336fa58124f4f8cda2b3be76d156f

+The scripts supporting the analysis can be found at https://github.com/kkraoj/lfmc_from_sar

 #### License Information

 [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) Under which you can copy and redistribute the material in any medium or format.